 When the fall 2021 cross-country season arrived, the Roadrunners built on their momentum.
 The team traveled to the AAU Cross Country National Championships in Charlotte, North Carolina, bringing athletes in multiple age divisions.
 It was a breakthrough nationals for the club: four Roadrunner athletes earned All-American honors by placing among the top finishers in their races.
 For example, 12-year-old Charlie King had a stellar run in the boys’ 11–12 3K, finishing in the top 8 to medal.
 His younger sister Clara King, only 8 years old, also claimed All-American status with a top-25 finish in the 7–8 year old girls’ race.
 These accomplishments marked the first time Roadrunners from different age groups all brought home national medals.
 Other strong showings came from the 9–10 girls’ division, where new talent was emerging.
 The club’s depth was growing, rather than a single squad, Roadrunners were now making an impact across 8 & under, 9–10, 11–12, and 13–14 age groups.
 The 2021 season firmly established the Roadrunner Junior Club as a rising power in youth distance running, both in Utah and nationally.

 In cross-country, 2022 was a year of valuable learning experiences.
-The team decided to compete in the USATF National Junior Olympic Cross Country Championships for the first time since 2019.
+The team competed in the USATF National Junior Olympic Cross Country Championships.
 Twelve Roadrunner athletes qualified through the regional meet and flew to College Station, Texas in December to race at the national meet hosted on the Texas A&M course.
-While the club didn’t bring home a trophy this time, the young runners gained confidence.
 Susan Hedengren, Jane’s younger sister, had a strong race in the 11–12 girls division, finishing 33rd (just shy of All-American range).
 In the 9–10 girls, Clara King and others improved on their previous year’s times, and on the boys’ side several new faces got their first taste of national competition.
 The 13–14 boys, led by emerging talent Ian Storey, competed hard in the 4K against deep fields.
-Every Roadrunner who ran in Texas came back motivated by the experience.
-The club may not have hit the podium in 2022, but it laid a foundation of national-level experience that would pay off in the coming year.
+The club laid a foundation of national-level experience that would pay off in the coming year.

-2023 proved to be a banner year for the Roadrunners, marked by breakout performances and the club’s first-ever individual national title.
+2023 was a banner year for the Roadrunners, marked by breakout performances and the club’s first-ever individual national title.
 The youth distance running scene in Utah was now dominated by Roadrunner athletes.
 In local junior high meets, Roadrunner jerseys were a constant sight at the front of the pack.
 During spring track, several club members turned heads with nationally ranked times.
-Notably, Jane Hedengren, though focusing on her high school season, continued to train with her Roadrunner roots in mind.
-In June 2023, Jane ran a stunning 4:36 mile and a 9:17 two-mile on the track, putting her among the top high school runners in the country.
+Notably, former Roadrunner Jane Hedengren, ran a stunning 4:36 mile and a 9:17 two-mile on the track, putting her among the top high school runners in the country.
 Over the summer, she would lower those marks further, signaling that a historic senior year was ahead.
 Meanwhile, the next generation of Roadrunners was making its own mark.
 At the Utah Middle School Track Championships, sixth-grader Angelina “Angie” Alder ran the 1600m in under 5:10, a time unheard of for someone her age in the state.
 Her teammates Oaklie Rohatinsky and Susan Hedengren weren’t far behind, each hovering around the 5:20 mark as middle-schoolers.
 These performances set the stage for an exciting cross-country season.

-In fall 2023, the Roadrunners hit new heights at the national level.
-The club returned to the AAU Cross Country National Championships, held at Apalachee Regional Park in Tallahassee, Florida, with one of its largest contingents ever, 15 athletes across various age divisions.
+In Fall 2023, the Roadrunners hit new heights at the national level.
+The club returned to the AAU Cross Country National Championships, held at Apalachee Regional Park in Tallahassee, Florida.
 The star of the day was 11-year-old Angie Alder, who dominated the 11–12 girls 3K race.
-Angie pulled away from the field to win the AAU national championship for her age group, crossing the line in 11:21, a huge victory that brought the Roadrunners their first individual national title.
-In the same race, 11-year-old Oaklie Rohatinsky also had a brilliant run, placing 3rd among 11-year-olds (and top 10 overall among 11–12s) with a time of 11:40.
+Angie pulled away from the field to win the AAU national championship for her age group, crossing the line in 11:21, a victory that brought the Roadrunners their first individual national title.
+In the same race, 11-year-old Oaklie Rohatinsky placed 3rd among 11-year-olds (and top 10 overall among 11–12s) with a time of 11:40.
 Not to be outdone, 10-year-old Clara King earned a 7th place finish in the 9–10 girls division, adding another All-American medal to her collection.
 On the boys’ side, the Roadrunners were represented by runners like Weston Smith and Levi Payne in the 11–12 division and Ian Storey in 13–14, who all improved on their previous national placings.
 The Tallahassee trip was a watershed moment: multiple Roadrunners were now national medalists and even champions.
-Additionally, back home in Utah, club alumna Jane Hedengren was taking the high school cross-country world by storm, she won the Utah 5A state title and then went on to qualify for the Eastbay (Foot Locker) National Championships, finishing as one of the top 10 high school girls in the country.
+Additionally, back home in Utah, club alumna Jane Hedengren was taking the high school cross-country world by storm, she won the Utah 5A state title, finishing as one of the top 10 high school girls in the country.
 The successes of 2023 firmly put Roadrunner Junior Club on the map as one of the premier youth running programs in America.

-In 2024, the Roadrunner Club built on its momentum with even greater achievements, both for its youth athletes and its alumni on the high school stage.
+In 2024, the Roadrunner Club built on its momentum, both for its youth athletes and its alumni on the high school stage.
 The club’s membership continued to swell, over 150 athletes were training with the Roadrunners by the fall, including remote members from other parts of Utah taking advantage of the club’s new online training app.
 The coaching staff (now about 10 volunteer coaches strong) introduced specialized training for sprinters and field events in 2024, making the team more well-rounded.
-A group of Roadrunner sprinters and hurdlers even competed in AAU regional track meets, a first for the club.
-But it was middle-distance and distance running where the club truly continued to excel.
+The middle-distance and distance running is where the club continued to excel.
 During the 2024 track season, several 8th-grade girls from the club made headlines.
-In March, Angelina Alder ran a mile in 5:05 at a Nike Indoor qualifier meet, a prelude to bigger things, and her teammate Susan Hedengren ran 5:10.
-Later that spring, Angie clocked a 2:11 800m, one of the fastest sixth-grade times in U.S. history, while Susan ran 2:15 as a seventh-grader.
-Meanwhile, Roadrunner alumna Jane Hedengren was rewriting record books at the high school level.
-In June 2024, Jane ran a 4:23.50 mile (the second-fastest mile ever by an American high school girl) and followed it up with a 14:57.93 5,000m on the track, at the time, one of the top 6 prep times in history.
-These remarkable performances set the stage for Jane’s final high school cross-country season that fall.
+In March, Angelina Alder ran a mile in 5:05 at a qualifier meet, a prelude to bigger things, and her teammate Susan Hedengren ran 5:10.

 Even as the club’s youth were collecting medals in Charlotte, an even bigger spotlight shone on a Roadrunner alum that same weekend on the opposite coast.
 At the Nike Cross Nationals (NXN) high school championship in Portland, Oregon, Jane Hedengren, the club’s original member, delivered a historic performance.
 Jane won the 2024 NXN girls’ championship race, covering the 5K course in 16:32.7 to set a new course record and beat the nation’s top high school runners by a wide margin.
 It was an unprecedented achievement for a Utah athlete and a testament to the training and support she had from her Roadrunner days.
 Jane’s national title at NXN (along with her undefeated post-season that fall) earned her recognition as Gatorade National Cross-Country Runner of the Year and a USATF Athlete of the Week honor.
-The Roadrunner Club celebrated Jane’s victory as inspiration for all its athletes, seeing one of their own go from local fun runs to the pinnacle of high school running was incredibly motivating.
-The 2024 season will be remembered as the year the Roadrunners truly arrived: a national champion youth team, a national champion alumna, and a growing program firing on all cylinders.
+The Roadrunner Club celebrated Jane’s victory as inspiration, seeing one of their own go from local fun runs to the pinnacle of high school running.
+The 2024 season is the year the Roadrunners rose to a national champion youth team, a national champion alumna, and a growing program.

 Photo Credit: Alyssa Lyman Dahneke, CC BY-SA 4.0